rubrikinc/rubrik_oracle_tools/README.md

       This will mount the requested Rubrik Oracle backup set on the provided path.

       The source database is specified in a host:db format.
 The mount path is required.
 If the restore time is not provided the most recent recoverable time will be used.
 The host for the mount can be specified if it is not it will be mounted on the source host.
-If the source database is on a RAC cluster the target must be a RAC cluster.
+On Rubrik CDM versions prior to 5.2.1, the source database is on a RAC cluster the target must be a RAC cluster.
+On Rubrik CDM versions 5.2.1 and higher, if the source database is on RAC or single instance the target can be RAC or a single instance host.

       Returns:
           live_mount_info (dict): The information about the requested files only mount returned from the Rubrik CDM.